 - Produce an accurate, comprehensive, and better-evidenced risk assessment.

 - Give the adult an opportunity and support to identify, describe and understand the risks for themselves, keeping their wishes central to the safeguarding process.

-The DASH RIC is available at these sites:
+The DASH RIC is available on these local sites:

 The DASH RIC is designed to help professionals make an accurate and timely assessment of risk.
-The tool is also used for professionals from any agency to refer to the local MARAC if the assessment identifies the person is at high risk or there are significant concerns that a multi-agency response is warranted.
+The tool is also used for professionals from any agency to refer to the local Multi Agency Risk Assessment Conference (MARAC) if the assessment identifies the person is at high risk or there are significant concerns that a multi-agency response is warranted.

 The DASH RIC is an evidence-based list covering six areas of risk, about what factors are present in a domestic abuse situation.
 This should be completed with the victim, although in situations where this may not be possible the tool can be completed by the practitioner using their professional judgement.